Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Fusion and filtration from mirror symmetry

 On both sides, ${\cal Z}^0$ makes use of equivariance to effectively compactify $Y$ and ${X}$, in a way compatible with mirror symmetry.

 With ${\cal Z}^0$ in hand, we can define ${\MDX}$, $\MDx$ and ${\MDy}$ as categories of branes whose central charge ${\cal Z}^0$ is finite,

-Per construction, this includes the tilting set of line bundles on $X$.
-Every such line bundle $F\in \MDx$ gives rise to a holomorphic Lagrangian ${\cal F} = f^*F$ in $\MDX$, so correspondingly, ${\MDX}$ should be thought of as generated by holomorphic Lagrangians on ${\cal X}$.
-Since we are working equivariantly, holomorphic Lagrangians generate all of ${\MDX}$ -- the entire derived category of ${\rm T}$-equivariant coherent sheaves on ${\cal X}$ including, for example, line bundles on ${\cal X}$.
+Per construction, this includes the tilting set of vector bundles on $X$.
+Every such vector bundle $F\in \MDx$ gives rise to a holomorphic Lagrangian ${\cal F} = f^*F$ in $\MDX$, so correspondingly, ${\MDX}$ should be thought of as generated by holomorphic Lagrangians on ${\cal X}$.
+Since we are working equivariantly, holomorphic Lagrangians generate all of ${\MDX}$ -- the entire derived category of ${\rm T}$-equivariant coherent sheaves on ${\cal X}$ including, for example, vector bundles on ${\cal X}$.
 Furthermore, holomorphic Lagrangians on ${\cal X}$ and special Lagrangians on $Y$ are both stable objects with respect to ${\cal Z}^0$.

 From physics perspective, ${\cal Z}^0$ defined in this way shares all the properties of the $\Pi$-stability central charge of Douglas \cite{Pi1,Pi2}, which is what motivated Bridgeland's work \cite{B1,B2,B3}.
-It follows: \begin{conjecture} The central charge ${\cal Z}^0$ defined by the leading $\lambda_0$ to zero limit of equivariant central charge \beq ={\cal Z}^0 + {\cal O}( \lambda^0), \eeq in the chamber of equivariant parameters \eqref{chamberL} for which the tilting line bundles on ${X}$ have finite equivariant central charge ${\cal Z}$, defines the Bridgeland stability condition on ${\MDy}$, on ${\MDx}$ and on ${\MDX}$. \end{conjecture}
+It follows: \begin{conjecture} The central charge ${\cal Z}^0$ defined by the leading $\lambda_0$ to zero limit of equivariant central charge \beq ={\cal Z}^0 + {\cal O}( \lambda^0), \eeq in the chamber of equivariant parameters \eqref{chamberL} for which the tilting vector bundles on ${X}$ have finite equivariant central charge ${\cal Z}$, defines the Bridgeland stability condition on ${\MDy}$, on ${\MDx}$ and on ${\MDX}$. \end{conjecture}

 Next, we will learn how to describe derived equivalences that come from variations of this stability condition.
 We will keep $\lambda$'s fixed, and vary complexified Kahler moduli of ${\cal X}$, and complex structure moduli on $Y$.